-VCS uses the Symantec Product Authentication Service to provide secure communication between cluster nodes and clients, including the Java and the Web consoles.
+VCS uses the Symantec Product Authentication Service to provide secure communication between cluster nodes.
 VCS uses digital certificates for authentication and uses SSL to encrypt communication over the public network.

 In secure mode:

 - VCS uses platform-based authentication.

 - VCS does not store user passwords.

 - All VCS users are system and domain users and are configured using fully-qualified user names.
 For example, administrator@vcsdomain.
 VCS provides a single sign-on mechanism, so authenticated users do not need to sign on each time to connect to a cluster.